OfficeDev/office-js-docs-pr/docs/develop/add-in-manifests.md

 ---
 title: Office Add-ins XML manifest
-description: 'Get an overview of the Office Add-in manifest and its uses.' ms.date: 09/28/2021 ms.localizationpriority: high
+description: Get an overview of the Office Add-in manifest and its uses. ms.date: 09/28/2021 ms.localizationpriority: high
 ---